aksh-56/Jira-Dashboard-Using-PowerBi/README.md

 # Data-Analytics-PowerBi
-This Repository contains the PowerBi Dashboards i've worked on This contains Jira data Dashboard.
+This Repository contains the PowerBi Dashboard prepared for raw Jira data.